When you’re ready to put down roots, start by comparing your financing options.

 - Manufactured homes.
 These homes are required to meet safety standards outlined in the National Manufactured Housing Construction and Safety Standards Act of 1974.
 Any model made after June 15, 1976 should follow these guidelines, which will make financing easier — though you and your home will still have to qualify.

 - Modular homes.
 While modular homes are built in factories just like mobile and manufactured homes, they’re usually affixed to a concrete foundation.
 This means they don’t tend to lose value like a manufactured home.
 Lenders are generally much more willing to finance a modular home, and you might even qualify for a mortgage.

 How much does moving a mobile home cost?

 Unless your home is built on-site, you’ll need to transport it to the land you plan to live on.
 Consider the full costs of moving that include:

-- Your home’s weight and size.
-Moving a lightweight single-wide trailer is likely less expensive than hauling a heavy triple-wide.
+- Weight and size.
+Moving a lightweight single-wide trailer is usually less expensive than hauling a heavy triple-wide.
 Your moving company should estimate the weight and size of your trailer for a more accurate moving price.

 - Permits.
 Most cities and counties across the US require a permit to move and set up your manufactured home.
 Call your local authorities to learn how much you’ll need to budget.

 - Setup.
 Your moving company likely folds this cost into your estimate, but it’s best to double-check.
 Correctly placing your home on the right foundation is critical to meeting safety standards and keeping your home maintained for years to come.